 16. ORIJEN Regional Red Grain-Free Dry Dog Food

 Top 5 Ingredients: 1.
 Deboned Beef, 2.
 Deboned Wild Boar, 3.
 Deboned Goat, 4.
 Whole Red Lentils, 5.
 Whole Green Peas

 There’s no better diet for dogs than one made from premium-quality red meat and easily digestible carbs.
 That’s exactly the philosophy behind Orijen’s Regional Red Dog Food.
 The brand focuses on providing canines with an ancestral diet full of protein from animals like beef, boar, lamb, goat, pork, and even fish.

-Almost 85% of this protein consists of pure meat, and at least 38% of the dog food is composed of protein.
-While the food isn’t completely immune to carbohydrates, most of them are sourced from low GI ingredients like chickpeas and lentils.
+Almost 85% of this protein consists of pure meat, and at least 38% of this formula is composed of protein.
+While the food isn’t completely devoid of carbohydrates, most of them come from low GI ingredients like chickpeas and lentils.
 As for the quantity, carbs uptake a little over 1/4 of the dog food.